sasmithaK/cli-tools/README.md

-# ⭐My favourite cli-tools ⌨
+# My favourite cli-tools ⌨

 A small collection of command-line tools I ❤️ and can’t live without.